TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 privileges.

 ..  attention::
-    Even if you run TYPO3 v12 in the Composer-mode at the time of writing (TYPO3 v12.0.0) the file still has to be created in folder :file:`public/typo3conf/ENABLE_INSTALL_TOOL`.
+    Even if you run TYPO3 v12 in Composer mode at the time of writing (TYPO3 v12.0.0) the file still has to be created in folder :file:`public/typo3conf/ENABLE_INSTALL_TOOL`.
 See also
     https://forge.typo3.org/issues/98528